Boris Popper

-Boris V. Popper (December 19, 1904 – February 19, 2000) was a White Russian émigré living in Finland who was one of the so-called Leino prisoners.
+Boris V. Popper (December 19, 1904 – February 19, 2000) was a White Russian émigré living in Finland.
+He was one of the Leino prisoners deported from Finland to the Soviet Union in April 1945.
 He later used the names Boris Berin-Bey and Batu Berin-Bey.

 Early life

 Popper's father, a native of St. Petersburg, was a naval officer, and his mother served as the hostess of the hospital.
 According to his own account, Popper was half Tatar and half Ukrainian Cossack.
 Popper's family came to Finland as refugees shortly after the October 1917 revolution.
 They settled in Vyborg, where Popper's father, Vladimir Popper, worked as a businessman and landlord.
 Until 1926, Boris Popper attended the Vyborg Classical Lyceum.

 Boris Popper was the secretary of the Vyborg Monarchist Youth League, led by Voldemar Granberg.
 When the Finnish authorities began to suspect the League of planning terrorist activities, Popper moved to Belgium in 1928.
 He studied economics for three years at the Université catholique de Louvain and participated in the activities of Russian emigrant organizations.
 In Belgium, he first worked as an office clerk for the l'Innovation department store company and then, from 1932, for a galvanizing plant.
 He graduated in Belgium with a degree in electroplating engineering and also studied automotive engineering and electronics.